Your Easy-Peasy Guide to Card Processing for Dental Managers

 In the past, payments have been handled with mailed bills, emailed notifications, and in-person processing.
 These options are still readily available, but text payments have diversified the way healthcare practices are taking care of merchant services.
 According to our survey, only 18% of providers believe they are using text messages to their fullest potential.

-If your office is hoping to demonstrate its commitment to social distancing, it’s going to need to employ a number of different approaches for creating a safe environment for patients.
+If your office is hoping to demonstrate its commitment to social distancing, it’s going to need to employ several different approaches to create a safe environment for patients.
 In our survey, the top ways healthcare clients want to go “no-touch” are credit card tap options, mobile payments, and plexiglass dividers.

 Credit card tap options alleviate customers of the need to swipe or insert their card using a potentially dirty payment terminal.
 Mobile payments, which we have discussed at some length already, go beyond tap options and get rid of physical transactions altogether.
 Plexiglass dividers are increasingly popular and are a simple, if flawed, way to protect employees from exposure to infected individuals.